tus/tus-resumable-upload-protocol/protocol.md

 This extension defines a way for the Client to terminate completed and unfinished uploads allowing the Server to free up used resources.

-If this extension is supported by the Server it MUST be announced by adding `termination` to the `Tus-Extension` header.
+If this extension is supported by the Server, it MUST be announced by adding `termination` to the `Tus-Extension` header.

 #### Requests